Changissnz/nu_merchant_principal/README.md

 The theme of "alliances" in change-prone environments deserves a third section dedicated to it.
-Expanding past the incomplete discussions in possible graphical units available to model alliances, alliance factors ranging from single to multi-connected, a game on a particular alliance pattern, and the insufficiency of alliance factors in the numerical sense, the discussion now shifts to more specific techniques involved in alliances not of constancy.
+Expanding past the incomplete discussions on possible graphical units available to model alliances, alliance factors ranging from single to multi-connected, a game on a particular alliance pattern, and the probable insufficiency of alliance factors in the numerical sense, the discussion now shifts to more specific techniques involved in alliances not of constancy.